 Here’s a thing:

 Local search is big business for many companies.
 For example, many online searchers search for products or services in their locality.

 Statistics would seem to back this up.
-For example:

 97% of consumers read online reviews for local businesses in 2017, with 12% looking for a local business online daily.